MICHEL MARTIN, HOST:

 (SOUNDBITE OF SPEECH)

-SPEAKER OF THE HOUSE JOHN BOEHNER: If you don't have a job, you don't qualify for overtime.
+REP. JOHN BOEHNER: If you don't have a job, you don't qualify for overtime.
 So what do you get out of it?
 You get nothing.
 The president's policies are making it difficult for employers to expand employment.
 And until the president's policies get out the way, employers are going to continue to sit on their hands.

 MARTIN: So, Sudeep, let me ask you this question - is there specific resistance to this idea of examining the rules around overtime or are people like John Boehner just, in general, critics of the president's philosophy on some of these issues?